TommyBigNose/TomsTools/README.md

 # Tom's Tools
-Just a bunch of useful tools that I wanted to have available to me when developing/browsing, whatever while coding.
+Just a bunch of useful tools that I wanted to have available to me when developing, browsing, and whatever while coding.

-## Warning
+# Warning
 Only Windows compatible (using Windows forms' Clipboard code)

+# Roadmap
-## Roadmap
+## General
  * ✅ Command History

+## Clipboard related tools
  * ✅ Guid Generator
- * ✅ JSON formatter
+ * ✅ JSON Formatter
- * ❌ Remove Double Quotes in Clipboard
+ * ✅ Replace Characters